Lugle29/rsFC_in_internetaddiction/README.md

 ## Codefiles
 The codefiles are:

-**functions.py**- Functions to retrieve, preprocess and analyse data which is called by the other scripts to keep them clean
+**functions.py** - Functions to retrieve, preprocess and analyse data which is called by the other scripts to keep them clean.
+Authored by Luis Glenzer

+**analysis** - Script for statistical analysis of the data to answer research question and test hypotheses.
+Authored by Luis Glenzer

-**ml_analysis.py** - Code for machine learning algorithm incorporating k-fold CV (extra script) and created by David Steyrl
+**ml_analysis.py** - Code for machine learning algorithm incorporating k-fold CV (extra script).
+Authored by David Steyrl

-**sklearn_repeated_group_k_fold.py**  - Code for *k*-fold Cross-Validation created by and edited by David Steyrl
+**sklearn_repeated_group_k_fold.py**  - Code for *k*-fold Cross-Validation.
+Authored by David Steyrl

 Plots relevant for the work are saved in the **plots** folder